notabu/notabu/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning backend
 - 📫 How to reach me: samyyklass@gmail.com

 <!--